zhenzou/gpa/README.md

 gpa is a experimental,spring-data-jpa like code generator for GO.
 For now,it is only impl little feature.

-<strong>NOTE: it is experimental,and the code generated may be not usable.
+<strong>NOTE: it is experimental so the code generated may be not usable.

-<strong>NOTE: it is just a toy,so you should not use it :).

-## example
+## Example
+$ go run main.go -file ./example/example.go

+### before
 ```go
 package example